briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         consecutive days in jail do not have to be served prior to or consecutively to the period of house arrest.

-    4. _(4)_ If an offender’s driver’s or occupational driver’s license or permit or nonresident operating privilege is suspended under subsection (h) of this section and if Ohio R.C.
+    4. _(4)_ If an offender's driver's or occupational driver's license or permit or nonresident operating privilege is suspended under subsection (h) of this section and if Ohio R.C.
 4510.13 permits the court to grant limited driving privileges, the court may grant the limited driving privileges in